Murder of Reet Jurvetson

 Reet Silvia Jurvetson (Estonian: Jürvetson; September 23, 1950 – c.
-November 14, 1969) was a 19-year-old Estonian-Canadian woman who was murdered in California in November 1969.
+November 14, 1969) was an Estonian-Canadian woman who was murdered in California in November 1969 at age 19.
 Her body remained unidentified for 46 years, until an online mortuary photograph was recognized by her family and friends in 2015.
 Prior to her identification, Jurvetson's body had been informally known as "Sherry Doe" and officially as "Jane Doe 59."

 Members of the Manson Family were initially suspected of involvement in Jurvetson's murder, although the Los Angeles Police Department has discounted this possibility, stating the most likely suspect is an unidentified man named "John" or "Jean", whom she had specifically traveled from Canada to meet just weeks prior to her murder.

 Discovery

 On November 16, 1969, the fully clothed body of a white female was located in a dense bushland off Mulholland Drive in Los Angeles, California by a 15-year-old boy who had been birdwatching.
 The victim had died of multiple stab wounds—predominantly inflicted to her neck—approximately two days before her body was discovered dumped in the ravine at the side of the drive.
 A tree branch had prevented her body from rolling fully down the ravine and into a 213 m canyon, and her body lay against this branch just 15 ft (5 m) down the ravine.
 An autopsy conducted the following morning determined that the victim's body had been discovered within 24 to 48 hours of her murder.

 In total, the victim had been stabbed 157 times in the neck, chest and torso with a common pen knife; some of these wounds had severed her carotid artery.
 Defensive wounds were also discovered upon her hands.
 It is also believed she had been transported to the location where her body was discarded in an upright position, and that her murderer was a right-handed individual.
 She had not been the victim of a robbery or any form of sexual assault prior to her murder, and had no drugs or alcohol in her system when she died.
 Furthermore, the victim had been killed approximately two hours after having eaten a meal.